-Faculty Directors will confirm acceptance/admission to an ARC during a phone conversation and email correspondence.
-Pre-enrollment in ARC course(s) when they arrive for their IntroDUCKtion advising appointment also indicates a student has been accepted/admitted to the ARC.
-Student may also contact Faculty Directors or Kevin Hatfield to confirm their ARC acceptance/placement.
+Faculty directors will confirm admission to an ARC during a phone conversation and e-mail correspondence.
+Pre-enrollment in ARC course(s) when they arrive for their IntroDUCKtion advising appointment also indicates that students have been admitted to the ARC.
+Students may also contact faculty directors or ARCs@uoregon.edu to confirm their ARC acceptance.

 Which ARCs have required courses?